core-david/Air-Quality-San-Nicolas/README.md

 - **Pollutant and Wind Effects**: Increased particle concentrations in Apodaca combined with higher wind speed negatively impacted air quality in San Nicolás for both PM10 and PM2.5.
 - **Relative Humidity**: A key predictor in the models, relative humidity positively influenced air quality classifications, suggesting a mitigating effect on pollutant concentrations.

-The results underscore the importance of considering industrial windborne pollutants and environmental factors in air quality management.